dsaul/DispatchPulse-CE/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Dispatch Pulse's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Dispatch Pulse**

+Dispatch Pulse is a Home Grown [CRM](https://en.wikipedia.org/wiki/Customer_relationship_management) that is specifically tailored towards trades and other field service companies.
+It began simply as a time keeping program, but has expanded in scope since then.

+Dispatch Pulse contains two primary modules:

+* Projects Scheduling, and Time
+* On-Call Responder

+This release is a open source version of Dispatch Pulse that anyone can use for their own use according to the [License](https://github.com/dsaul/DispatchPulse-CE/blob/master/LICENSE.txt).
+You may not resell this software as a managed or hosted service without opening up all associated code as well.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` on how to use DispatchPulse-CE, as well as :doc:`installation` on how to get this software suite up and runnings.

 .. note::